OLIMEX/ESP32-GATEWAY/HARDWARE/README.md

 Hardware change log:

+- Hardware revision I

+1. To reduce noise getting picked by Ethernet clock, disconnected GPIO17 from the CON1 header.
+Added jumper pads GPIO17_E1 (open by default) if somebody wants to lead it to the header...

+---

+- Hardawre revision H

+1. Added diode D5 on esp_en;
+3. Added TVS1 on PHY;
+4. Opravi se value na NA(HN1x20);
+5. T1 now LMUN2211LT1G;
+6. USB connector changed to type C (more popular nowadays);
+7. Added r12 and c6;
+8. Added CE sign;
+9. R28,R31,R32,R33 lowered to 0402 size;
+10. DCDC - SY8089 changed to TPS62A02ADRLR.
+C3 now NA.
+L2 changed to 1.0uH/2.5A/CD32;
+11. Updated the CH340X module to the latest one.

+---

 - Hardware revision G

 1. R54 removed.
 R24 and R16 moved further away from the button.
 2. Improved EN signal - added C5(1uF/0603) on pin #3 of ESP32.
 R24 now 10k.

+---

 - Hardware revision F

->Added 3D view.
+- Added 3D view.
 Major changes to GPIO header, SD card mode, power consumption!:

 1. GPIO6-11, which are used by the ESP32's internal flash, were disconnected from CON1 and the 6 SD card signals are now routed instead for use when SD card is not present;